makeasnek/BOINCThermostat/readme.md

 # BOINCThermostat
-BOINCThermostat is a simple python script which till suspend/resume <a href="https://boinc.berkeley.edu">BOINC</a> based on ambient air temperature.
+BOINCThermostat is a simple python script which will suspend/resume <a href="https://boinc.berkeley.edu">BOINC</a> based on ambient air temperature.
 It can fetch temperature data from a command, a URL, or any custom source you want.
 Note that some BOINC projects handle checkpointing well while others may need to restart the entire WU.
 There are more sophisticated ways to do this, I just made this to replicate a dumb thermostat like might control your home furnace.
 Special thanks to <a href="https://github.com/nielstron/pyboinc">PyBOINC</a> which this program uses extensively.